-- 7.1.
+- 6.1.
 There are several steps and considerations which should be taken in the production of a travel plan.
-It is worth noting travel plans are site-specific and are usually underpinned by organisational policy or guidance, which sets the general direction or ambition for an organisation. - data gathering where possible, and as explained further in Section 4, it is important to understand what issues exist on sites in terms of access to public transport and active travel routes, parking issues, and site congestion.
+It is worth noting travel plans are site-specific and are usually underpinned by organisational policy or guidance, which sets the general direction or ambition for an organisation: - policy whilst it's beneficial to have a travel plan specific to certain sites, having an overarching travel plan or policy for the NHS board as a whole is recommended.
+Whilst the formation of organisation-wide policy is not the focus of this guidance, much of the same principles can apply - data gathering where possible, and as explained further in Section 4, it is important to understand what issues exist on sites in terms of access to public transport and active travel routes, parking issues, and site congestion.
 This can be based on qualitative or quantitative data to build an understanding and help steer future action - sites of focus once a high-level understanding of sites has been obtained, it is prudent to select sites which face particular challenges.
 For example, focus may be placed initially on large acute hospitals given the number of visitors, before progressing to smaller sites.
-However, this is at the discretion of those developing a travel plan based on the needs of their Board - roles and responsibilities before embarking on the development of a travel plan, it is crucial to define roles and responsibilities for the development of active travel initiatives generally.
+However, this is at the discretion of those developing a travel plan based on the needs of their NHS board - roles and responsibilities before embarking on the development of a travel plan, it is crucial to define roles and responsibilities for the development of active travel initiatives generally.
 Ideally, a travel plan coordinator (or closest equivalent) is in place to lead the development and delivery of travel plans and active travel initiatives - stakeholders and engagement often, travel planning and active travel does not have a defined 'home' within an organisation so wider stakeholders must also be defined.
-Define who is leading the work, but also outline who must be engaged and consulted with along the way.
+Define who is leading the work but also outline who must be engaged and consulted with along the way.
 Wider stakeholders can include estates managers, operational service leads, communications managers, public health consultants, health improvement managers and local authority representatives.
 Early and continued engagement with stakeholders is vital for successful development of a travel plan and any subsequent interventions - reporting a defined reporting framework is crucial for the ongoing measurement and evaluation of both a travel plan and any active travel interventions.
 Suggested frameworks for reporting will be included within Section 4